osbornch/tech-discussion/README.md

 ﻿![Alt text](image.png)
 # Goal
-We want to cover the basics for good engineers mindset and knowledge in this repo, it will cover system design and coding
+We want to cover the basics for good engineers mindset and knowledge in this repo, it will cover system design, coding and behavior

 # Weekly update